jungvonmatt/storyblok-migrations/README.md

 ### More Examples

-For more examples on how to use the tool, please refer to the [examples](examples) directory.
-You will find examples for any migration type.
+For additional migration examples, please refer to the [examples](examples) directory.
+It contains examples for every type of migration.

 ## Contributing